• Home

 Is Your Dentist Taking Advantage of Your Medicare Plan?

-I’ve had bad experiences with dentists in recent years and it’s become alarming.
+I’ve had seriously bad experiences with dentists in recent years and it’s become alarming.
 Growing up, I always thought the dentist was trustworthy.
-But these days there are bad apples seriously sucking as much out of senior Medicare and Medicaid patients as they can.
+These days there are bad apples who are openly trying to suck out as much Medicare and Medicaid money as they can.
 If you live in a small town this may not be true, but I live in the urban Metropolis of Los Angeles.

 Playing musical chairs with my teeth

-I’ve changed dentists numerous times throughout the years either because I moved or changed my medical plan.
-I had a wonderful dentist when I was living in Hollywood.
-When I came in for an appointment, he always remembered our previous conversations and always asked about my family and career.
+I’ve changed dentists numerous times because I moved or changed my medical plan.
+I had a wonderful dentist when I was living in Hollywood decades ago.
+When I came in for an appointment, he always remembered our past conversations and took an interest in my family and career.

-Sadly, I had to switch dentists when I moved deep into the San Fernando Valley because he was on the other side of the city in Koreatown.
-With two small kids to deal with, I couldn’t spend all day driving there.
+I had to switch dentists when I moved across town.
+With two small kids to deal with, I didn’t want to spend all day driving there.

-At one point, before I was on Medicare, I found a dentist in Calabasas who advertised heavily (a red flag) and also pushed cosmetic dental treatments.
-He started recommending expensive treatments from the get-go, so I never went back.
+Before I was on Medicare, I found a dentist who advertised heavily (a red flag) and also pushed cosmetic dental treatments.
+He started recommending expensive treatments to me from the get-go, so I never went back.

 I met an older female dentist at one of my networking groups and started going to her.
 She had a traditional and honest practice, and I was happy with her until she retired.